 The work shows, in particular, the limits of analytical philosophy.

 The danger of philosophy lies precisely in the fact that, if the questions are answered thoroughly enough, it nullifies all other further research.
 This seems to have happened to Stace.
 He manages to say that philosophy is of no more use than what he has written.
 He does a good job, but only to reveal the limits of his discipline.
 It is difficult to say whether he himself was aware of this.

-I agree with Stace that mystical experience is one of the key, if not the most central, key to a true understanding of human consciousness.
+I agree with Stace that mystical experience is one if not the most central key to a true understanding of human consciousness.
 The fact that mysticism is still mysticism quite coincidentally describes the fact that man is still a mystery to himself?
 This can be insignificant parallelism and pure coincidence, but it can also be the seed of truth.
 Just as within religions, mysticism has the reputation of an anarchist, science has its own anarchists, whose views not everyone agrees to accept.
 The connection between mysticism and science is hardly ever mentioned, as the fields seem to be opposites of each other.
 There is a competitive situation.
 If there is one, the subject of the study must be common, only the means are different.